 They tend to suspend on steeper sloping banks, and along bluff walls, so these are the type of banks you want to target.
-You can also watch for any signs of baitfish as well, wether it be on your depth-finder or simply looking for swarming gulls which will usually mean the baitfish aren’t far away.
-In this scenario you can bet the bigger fish aren’t going to be very far away either.
+You can also watch for any signs of baitfish as well, whether it be on your depth-finder or simply looking for swarming gulls which will usually mean the baitfish aren’t far away.
+In this scenario, you can bet the bigger fish aren’t going to be very far away either.
 The ideal water temperature is between 42-48 degrees, but the FNF bite can start sooner up into the lower 50’s as well.
-During these cold water conditions a smallmouths metabolism slows way down, and alot of times they will suspend in the water column anywhere from 8-16ft typically.
+During these cold water conditions a smallmouths metabolism slows way down, and a lot of times they will suspend in the water column anywhere from 8-16ft typically.
 When you fish the small jig under the bobber, you are basically trying to place the jig right in front of the fishes face.
-That little dancing jig directly in front of the fishes face is gonna be dang near irresistible to those smallmouth.
+That little dancing jig directly in front of the fishes face is gonna be dang near irresistible to that smallmouth bass.
 Also remember, the nastier the weather, typically the better the fishing.
 Sunny days just don’t seem to produce as well as overcast or even rainy or snowy days.

 Here is a simple picture of how I rig mine up…